paulozullu/django-heroku/README.md

 ## Create a requirements-dev.txt
 pip freeze > requirements-dev.txt

-## Create a file requirements.txt file and include reference to previows file and add two more requirements
+## Create a file requirements.txt file and include reference to previous file and add two more requirements
 * -r requirements-dev.txt
 * gunicorn
 * psycopg2